e Journal of English

 • Collaboration

-• MERA invite other organizations for academic exchange through non-monetary Memorandum of Understanding with us.
+• Magnus Publishing invite other organizations for academic exchange through non-monetary Memorandum of Understanding with us.
 Read More

 • Membership

-• Teachers, students and those who are interested are welcome join and be a part of the Alliance.
+• Teachers, students and those who are interested are welcome join and be a part of the Journal.

 • Online Journal

-• The Context (ISSN 2349-4948) is a peer reviewed, indexed ejournal of English literary studies, published quarterly by MERA in Open Access.
+• The Context (ISSN 2349-4948) is a peer reviewed, indexed ejournal of English studies, published quarterly by Magnus Publishing in Open Access.
 Read More

 • Consulting